ohdnf/TIL/docker/mysql_container.md

 You can turn off this feature to get a quicker startup with -A

 Database changed
-mysql> select host, user, authentication_string from user;
+mysql> SELECT host, user, authentication_string FROM user;
 +-----------+---------------+-------------------------------------------+
 | host      | user          | authentication_string                     |
 +-----------+---------------+-------------------------------------------+